 Take enough water for drinking, and a little extra for washing scrapes or wounds.
 Avoid using water from streams, except when you have no alternative.
 Despite TV ads, natural water sources often are crawling with bacteria.
 Remember, animals live or eliminate in streams.

-A spider bite is even more rare.
+A dangerous spider bite hiking is uncommon.
 Very few poisonous spiders live in areas where they are easily seen or contacted.
-So, just avoid crawling around wet or dark areas.
-There are no guarantees, but the odds are on your side in most places.

-Apart from stomach upset, headache, or similar problems on the trail – from too much sun, bad food or water – the most common problem is cuts.
+Blisters are your biggest enemy on hikes, but the most common problem is cuts.
 An untreated cut can quickly become infected, especially if produced by a plant rather than a rock.
 That’s why bandages and anti-bacterial cream or spray are listed near the top.

 Treatment is simple.
 Clean the cut, apply disinfectant and close with a band-aid.
 For larger cuts, requiring gauze and roll bandage, you could have a more serious problem.
 You’ll have to estimate how deep is the cut and whether the bleeding is venous or arterial.